Is Sheinelle Jones Still on the ‘Today’ Show? Update

 Is Sheinelle Jones Still on the Today Show?

-At the moment, it appears that Sheinelle is still on TODAY.
+Sheinelle is still on TODAY.
 She has not indicated any mention of a departure.
-The only c-host to leave the show was Hoda in January 2025.
+The only co-host to leave the show was Hoda in January 2025.
 Since the two TV personalities developed a close friendship while working together, fans wondered why Sheinelle missed Hoda’s final episode of TODAY.

 Sheinelle’s last Instagram post was in December 2024 when she and her son Kayin visited the White House to meet President Joe Biden and First Lady Jill Biden.
 The TV correspondent told her social media followers that her son “transcended politics.”